-Dead wood included in the methodology comprises two components only - standing dead wood and lying dead wood (that is, below-ground dead wood is conservatively neglected).
+Dead wood included in the methodology comprises two components only - standing dead wood and lying dead wood.
+Below-ground dead wood is conservatively neglected.
 Considering the differences in the two components, different sampling and estimation procedures shall be used to calculate the changes in dead wood biomass of the two components.